Ethereum vs Solana: Comparison of Leading Blockchains

 For anyone building in Web3 or exploring blockchain as an investor or developer, understanding the trade-offs between these two networks is essential.

-Key Differences Between Ethereum and Solana
+Key Differences Between ETH and SOL

 Before diving into the details, here’s a quick overview of how Ethereum and Solana differ across design, scalability, developer activity, and overall ecosystem focus.
 This table gives you a clear snapshot of what sets each blockchain apart and what you’ll explore in the sections below.